gztrk-engineer/api-docs/stylesheet-spec.md

 # Style Matching Logic

-We illustrate this section with the following example rulesets:
+We illustrate this section using the following example rulesets:

 ```json
 {